igrishaev/pg2/docs/migrations.md

   precision), or 20240311235959 (date & time precision);

-- `slug` is an optional word or group of words joined with `-` or `_`, for example `create-users-table-and-index` or `remove_some_view`.
+- `slug` is an optional word or group of words joined with `-` or `_`, for example `create-users-table-and-index` or `remove_some_table`.
 When rendered, both `-` and `_` are replaced with spaces, and the phrase is capitalized.

 - `direction` is either `prev/down` or `next/up`.
-Internally, `down` and `up` are transformed to `prev` and `next` because these two have the same amount of characters and files look better.
+Internally, `down` and `up` are transformed to `prev` and `next` because these two have the same length.
+Thus, migration files look better when listing them.

 Examples: